Five photography tips for successful Portrait photographs

-Although Shutter Speed may not seem all that relevant in portrait photography, it is very important to select the shutter speed wisely.
-We know that in portrait photography the subject does not move…or do they?
-People can move, especially when they are in front of a camera, even slightly, which can cause blurred photos.
-This is important if you take photos of kids or people who are not comfortable in front of the camera.
-Another point to consider is that a very fast shutter speed may force you to use a higher ISO.
+Although Shutter Speed may not seem all that relevant in portrait photography, it is crucial to select the shutter speed wisely.
+We know that in portrait photography, the subject does not move, or do they?
+People can move, especially when they are in front of a camera, even slightly, which can cause blurred photos; therefore, if you take pictures of kids or people who are not comfortable in front of the camera.
+Another point to consider is that fast shutter speed may force you to use a higher ISO.

-As a general rule a shutter speed from 1/100s to 1/400s serves you the best because it is fast enough to freeze slight movement of your subject without pushing the ISO too high
+As a general rule, shutter speed from 1/100s to 1/400s serves you the best because it is fast enough to freeze the slight movement of your subject without pushing the ISO too high

-Our camera’s Auto White Balance can sometimes become confused and create heavy colour cast.
-One example is when you shoot portraits in the shade but there is sunshine in the background.
-In this situation you usually wind up with an unwanted colour cast.
+Our camera’s Auto White Balance can sometimes become confused and create a massive colour cast.
+One example is when you shoot portraits in the shade, but there is sunshine in the background.
+In this situation, you usually wind up with an unwanted colour cast.
 Always try to use Custom White Balance.
 If you cannot set the custom White Balance, I recommend using one of the White Balance Presets.
-Using Presets allows for faster and better post processing
+Using Presets allows for faster and better post-processing

-This is helpful especially if you’re taking group photos of people.
+Continuous shooting mode is helpful, especially if you’re taking group portraits of people.
 Set your camera drive for 3 to 4 frames per second and capture more than one photo at a time.
 Continuous Shooting allows wiggle room for those people who close their eyes or make funny faces when you release the shutter.
-Having multiple images allows you to pick the best one!
+Having multiple images offers more pictures for you to pick up the best one!